samgrimm/overtime/README.md

 # README

 ##Concept
-###This app is designed to do the following:
+###This app was designed to do the following:
-- Track work performed by employees
+- Track work performed by employees of a company
 - Allow managers to approve work and overtime
 - Message employees about reporting their hours